GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 # Inbound SAML using Passport.js
 ## Overivew

-Inbound SAML enables an organization to offer SAML authentication as a front door to their digital service.
-Inbound SAML is a common requirement for organizations that need to support the authentication requirements of their enterprise customers.
+Inbound SAML enables you to configure your Gluu Server to support user authentication at an external SAML IDP.
+Inbound SAML is a frequent requirement for B2B SaaS providers that need to allow users from enterprise customers authenticate at their home IDP for access to the SaaS resources.

+The user flow is tyically similar to social login, but instead of giving users the option to login at a consumer service like Facebook or GitHub, you can send them to their home organization's SAML IDP for login.

 The Gluu Server uses the Passport.js authentication middleware and the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML SSO.